-The statement of greenhouse gas (GHG) emissions was prepared based on a calendar reporting year that is the same as the United Parcel Service, Inc. (UPS or the Company) financial reporting period.
+The statement of GHG emissions was prepared based on a calendar reporting year that is the same as the UPS financial reporting period.
 Organizational responsibility for our GHG Emissions reporting rests with our Chief Sustainability Officer.

-Scope 1 and 2 GHG emissions information was prepared in accordance with the World Resources Institute/World Business Council for Sustainable Development Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard.
-Revised Edition.
+Scope 1 and 2 GHG emissions information was prepared in accordance with the World Resources Institute/World Business Council for Sustainable Development Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition.